jeanphilipperuijs/hbbtviewer/README.md

-# firehbbtv v1.3.20
+# firehbbtv

-Copy of the abanonded GNU General Public License, version 3.0 project created by Atos
+Modified version of the appareatly abandoned `FireHbbTV v1.3.22` project created by Atos with license GNU General Public License, version 3.0.